- 90 Minutes

 How strenuous is this tour?

 This tour is easy and most people can participate.
+However, there are two sets of stairs required.

 Is this tour mostly indoors or outdoors?